Tips and planning for success

 Adequate travel insurance

 Make sure that you have adequate travel and medical insurance, which will also provide you with cover for the climb up Kilimanjaro.
+Some insurance companies see Climbing Kilimanjaro as an adventure activity and their normal policies don’t provide cover for the climb up Kilimanjaro.
+Please make sure you will be covered for the climb up Kilimanjaro.

 On The Mountain

 Go slowly – “Pole Pole” as they say in Swahili!
 This is also very important during your first days of climbing.
 Even if you feel well, slow down and enjoy the scenery.The biggest cause of altitude sickness is ascending too high too fast!
-The slower you hike to more time you give your body to acclimatize.
+The slower you hike the more time you give your body to acclimatize.

 Drink enough water